 If you’re aware of where your knowledge gaps lie, feel free to jump down to a specific section using the navigation above.
 If not, continue reading for a comprehensive exploration into the basics of IP targeting.
 Let’s get started!

 What is IP Targeting?

-IP targeting is a method of digital data marketing that involves targeting consumers using their IP address and delivering online advertisements accordingly.
-It’s a hyper-focused effort through which you can discover the exact audience for your brands and put your advertisements directly in their line of sight.
+IP targeting is a method of digital marketing that involves targeting consumers using their IP address and delivering online advertisements accordingly.
+It’s a hyper-focused effort through which you can target the exact audience for your brand based on their physical address and put your advertisements directly in their line of sight.

 It’s fully based on one small line of information that each device on an internet network is equipped with– an IP address.
 Put simply, IP targeting campaigns send digital advertisements to devices associated with that particular IP address.
 Whether a laptop, desktop, tablet, or mobile phone, an IP targeting campaign allows you to send advertisements to each device that is connected to the WiFi network in mind.

 These efforts can be used to target both businesses (for example, using the IP address of a business as a whole) and individual customers (for example, using the IP address associated with homes in a certain area).

 What is an IP address in marketing?

 An IP address, or Internet Protocol Address, is a unique numerical code that is associated with each unique device on an internet network.
 It looks like a sequence of numbers separated by periods, and it identifies all of the devices accessing a certain network at any given time.